Applying for a Tax Credit Scholarship

 Through the “Invest in Kids Act,” Illinois children from low-income households who want to attend private schools will have access to new scholarships.
-The scholarships offered through this program could cover up to 100 percent of tuition and eligible fees for next school year*.
-Below is more information about how to apply and details on eligibility requirements.
+The scholarships offered through this program could cover up to 100 percent of tuition and eligible fees.
+The window to apply for a tax credit scholarship for the 2018/19 school year has closed.
+We will provide updates on this website when the applications open for the 2019/20 school year.
+In the meantime, please review the information below regarding how to apply and details on eligibility requirements.

-Tax credit scholarships: Students from low-income households in grades K-12 have the opportunity to receive tax credit scholarships for the 2018/19 school year.
+Tax credit scholarships: Students from low-income households in grades K-12 have the opportunity to receive tax credit scholarships.
 These scholarships are funded by donors who receive a credit on their Illinois state income tax as a result of their donation.

 What you need to apply: Families need the following the following documents in order to apply for a tax credit scholarship.